Where does public money go?

 The amount of government spending is especially large in many economies in continental Europe, such as Denmark, Finland, France, Sweden and Belgium, where the government spending to GDP ratio is greater than 50%.
 The opposite is true in most developing economies, where governments can raise little income from the economy.
 If we look at countries of the OECD (Organisation for Economic Development and Cooperation), we find that in countries like Mexico and Chile, the government spending to GDP ratio is about 25% or less.

 The amount that governments spend is not constant over time.
 During the 20th century, government expenditures increased in many countries, due to the growth of social protection, health care expenditures and wars, among other factors.
 Since the 1970s, however, the concern has shifted to a containment or reduction of public spending.
-An increasing number of countries have tried to reduce government spending in recent years, when the effects of the 2008-9 financial crisis resulted in growing public debts and economic depression.
+Several countries tried to reduce government spending during the 2010s, when the effects of the 2008-9 financial crisis resulted in growing public debts and economic depression.
 The outbreak of the Covid-19 pandemic in 2020, then, triggered massive spending on healthcare, welfare and subsidies to businesses and to the unemployed to cope with the unprecedented effects of the joint occurrence of supply and demand shocks.

 Similarly, what governments will spend on will vary from country to country.
 In developed countries, a large portion of government spending is directed to social security, health care, education and defence, with a smaller share of public expenditures devoted to public order and safety, transport, housing, recreation, culture, religion, environmental protection, economic development, agriculture, fisheries and forestry, and science and technology.